 Since we receive inquiries about these items – and often from people upset that their boat has been towed or because they have to move the dumpster, we would like to make residents aware of the rules regarding boats, trailers, dumpsters, and storage containers on public streets.

 Boats/Trailers: If a boat or other trailer is attached to a working, licensed vehicle, it may be left on the street.
 However, if a homeowner leaves the car and trailer on the street for several days without ever moving, and it is reported to the City, Traffic Control can ticket or tow the car if it isn’t moved within 72 hours of the tires being chalked by a Traffic Control agent (this applies to cars without trailers as well).

-If the trailer is not attached to a vehicle, it may not be stored on a public street – and is subject to an immediate tow by Traffic Control or the police.
+If the trailer is not attached to a vehicle, it may not be stored on a public street unless it has an obstruction permit – and is subject to an immediate tow by Traffic Control or the police.

 This prohibition is in place to ensure safety and keep the streets open for use by cars.
 If our office receives a report of an unattached trailer, we are obligated to report it to Traffic Control.
 So, please store your boats and trailers on your property.